When I bought my first DSLR, I read the manual from cover to cover. I used to carry it with me whenever I was out taking photos.

 Here’s how I used to import my photos.

-If I went to take photos on Brighton beach, the folder would be called ‘Brighton Beach’ and the file name would be ‘Brighton Beach’, followed by a number.
+If I went to take photos on Brighton beach, the folder would be called ‘Brighton Beach’.
+The filename would be ‘Brighton Beach’, followed by a number.

 The folder name always has a month/year after it now.
 If I take a photo on the beach now, the folder is called ‘Brighton Beach 10/12’.
 But much more important than that though is the file name.
 Let’s have a look at what I do.